 The best way is to not actually consume refined sugars at all.
 You can ween yourself off by cutting down on sweet foods such as cakes and pop, and avoid adding too much refined sugar to your cooking, tea and coffee.

 Stevia is a much healthier plant-based alternative to sugar.

 The salt I’m referring to here is manufactures table salt (sodium chloride), as opposed to far healthier alternatives such as sea salt, which is packed with other minerals.

 The problems with manufactured table salt

 Although the body needs sodium, it must be in an organic form to be useful.
-Table salt, sodium chloride, is an inorganic sodium compound that is toxic to the body and causes the body to retain fluid.
+Refined table salt, sodium chloride, is an inorganic sodium compound that is toxic and causes the body to retain fluid.

 Why is table salt bad for us?

 - Refined salt is highly acidic in the body.

 - High intake of sodium chloride thickens and stiffens arteries and increases the risks of strokes, and heart attack.